wumm-project/Seminar-S21/README.md

 __[More detailed information](2021-04-13/README.md) on the course concept.__

-## Potential
+## A General Theory of Strong Thinking

-Thinking in terms of contradictions and modelling (initially) contradictory situations is a fundamental engineering competence, its teaching in the context of a "General Theory of Strong Thinking" (OTSM-TRIZ) and its further development as the "Innovative Design Method" (IDM) is at the centre of our teaching programme.
+Thinking in terms of contradictions and modelling (initially) contradictory situations is a fundamental engineering and management competence, its teaching in the context of a "General Theory of Strong Thinking" (OTSM-TRIZ) and its further development as the "Innovative Design Method" (IDM) is at the centre of our teaching programme.

 > The course has forced the biggest change in years in my way of approaching
 > problems and analyzing them.
 The majority of the innovative solutions